 The stochastic version of the three-move game shows that Jane's last move w is the same as it is in the non-stochastic version.
-If Dick assumes that Jane will use that strategy in his last move, he still has an inference problem about how to interpret Player 1's first move u.
+If Dick assumes that Jane will use that strategy in her last move, he still has an inference problem about how to interpret Player 1's first move u.
 Under our simplified quadratic loss, the conditional expectation M(u) is all that is required.
-Finally Player 1, in choosing u, has to assess K(u), which means thinking about what he believes Dick will infer about his target y from each move u he might make.
+Finally Jane, in choosing u, has to assess K(u), which means thinking about what she believes Dick will infer about her beliefs about his target y from each move u he might make.